Omkarjha31/Library_Managment_System/README.md

 3. Issue books
 4. Return books

-This how the output looks like:-
+This is how the output looks like:-

-1.On Terminal
+1. On Terminal

 Add books to the database
 ![Add books](https://github.com/user-attachments/assets/324caa1c-8aaa-42e6-aade-e232d0b6a26c)